amundsen-io/amundsen/frontend/docs/developer_guide.md

 }
 ```

-You can find the complete list of placeholder selectors for text in [this file](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/css/_typography-default.scss#L12).
-In the cases were a text class works best, you can use their equivalent classes.
+You can find the complete list of placeholder selectors for text in [this file](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/css/_typography-default.scss#L12), and its implementation in the storybook when running `npm run storybook`.

 ### Iconography